frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 [KLE link](http://www.keyboard-layout-editor.com/#/gists/06f63ae2174923cb64fc7dbdb55b841b)

 The alpha layout aims to reduce lateral finger movement on the index finger.
-In fact, the lower keys of the inner columns have been removed entirely.

 An older version of the layout performed very well in an [analyzer](docs/prime-on-the-analyzer.md), with low SFU (same finger utilization) stats and low travel distance.
 Since then, some changes have been made to the layout that nominally give it worse performance, because of the use of [comborolls](#comboroll-what).

 *Use of this layout **requires** comborolls.*

-These letters can only be accessed with comborolls: J, K and `\`.
-These letters are usually accessed with comborolls even though they have a key: B and V. The letter M has a comboroll on the left hand to counter pin-balling off the MNL column.
+Some letters can only be accessed with comborolls: J, K and `\`.
+Some are usually accessed with comborolls even though they have a key: B and V. The letter M has a comboroll on the left hand to counter pin-balling off the MNL column.

 The shift keys are "auto-off":
 - If a shift key is held and another key is pressed, you get the shifted version of the key then shift is turned off.
 This completely eliminates typos like "THe".
 - If a shift key is tapped, it toggles caps-word.
 - If both shift keys are tapped at the same, they toggle caps-lock.

 Except for Shift, there are no modifiers on the alpha layer.
 To access them, hold the SYMS or EDIT layer key, hold the modifier(s) down, then release the layer key.
 This is a bit like Callum mods except it doesn't use one-shots.
-This is less inconvenient than it sounds: I roll the layer key with the modifier, and common shortcuts have dedicated keys on other layers anyway.

 The "repeat" thumb key is different to other implementations, in that you press it *before* the key that is to be repeated.
 This makes it possible to place it on the same thumb as space, as double letters often occur at the end of words.